-Governmental Funds - The governmental fund financial statements provide a detailed view of the Village's governmental operations and the basic services it provides.
+Governmental Funds - Most of the Village's activities are reported in governmental funds.
+The governmental fund financial statements provide a detailed view of the Village's governmental operations and the basic services it provides.
 Governmental fund information helps determine whether there are more or less financial resources that can be spent to finance the Village's programs.
 The Village's significant governmental funds are presented on the financial statements in separate columns.
 The information for non-major funds (funds whose activity or balances are not large enough to warrant separate reporting) is combined and presented in total in a single column.
-The Village's major governmental funds are the General Fund and the Income Tax funds.
+The Village's major governmental funds are the General Fund, the Income Tax Fund and the Firehouse Fund.
 The programs reported in governmental funds are closely related to those reported in the governmental activities section of the entity-wide statements.